the-hideout/tarkov-api/README.md

-# Tarkov Tools API 💻
+# The Hideout API 💻

 This is the main API for [thehideout.io](https://thehideout.io/).